-We offer a cutting edge volunteer program that gives individuals the chance to work along side our marine biologists and the local community, helping with conservation, through research, education and diving over a 2 – 6 week period.
+We offer a cutting edge, ethically sound volunteer program that gives individuals the chance to work along side our marine biologists and the local community, helping with conservation, through research, education and diving over a 2 – 6 week period.
 For more information please visit our volunteers page.

 Love The Oceans aims to use our research, teaching and diving to help support action towards a more sustainable future.
 Through research and data collection we’ll be able to build reliable and solid data logs on species caught (mainly sharks and rays) and the methods in which they are caught.
 From this we can conclude the most damaging fishing methods and work towards a more sustainable future with the local fishermen.

 Educating the next generation of fishermen in schools about sustainable fishing and why the ocean is important helps the local community protect their biodiversity assets – assets because of ecotourism and fisheries.
 We’re building bridges with the local communities through our education schemes, teaching at two local schools.
 We have also begun to work with currently active fishermen to educate them on what the future may hold if unsustainable fishing continues.